 No matter which numbers you use, the same basic correlation is the same: The lower the number of cases, the more indoor businesses which can be open, which includes theaters.

 As cases decline, so do deaths, after about a three week lag.
 Crucially, as vaccines are widely distributed, deaths may decline even further and faster than cases.
 If deaths drop and stay low, even if cases come back, some folks could argue that the values of reopening society outweigh the risks of disease spread.
 (In short, if a pandemic is raging, but no one is dying, is it a pandemic?)

-So really there are two scenarios for reopening.
+Really, there are two scenarios for reopening.
 One is the “public health” requirements, which means eradicating cases.
 The second is the “demand side” requirement, which is that deaths and hospitalizations are low enough that society wants to reopen.